GWU-Sweden/gwu-sweden.org/agm2022/index.md

 #### Activities

-It has been a long year where the board has put all effort into separating the organization from Tobias into its own entity and body.
+It has been a long year where the board has put all effort into separating Tobias's private initial setup for GWU, into GWUs hands as an organization instead.

 We established the following goals:
 * Finishing the transition process and decoupling the board entirely from Tobias.

 The organization now knows the membership process, how to update the website, and more.
 However, as Tristan has been relieved from his duties due to personal reasons, there is no board member with access to our bank account.
-Getting access to Linus and Love has been a hurdle so far.
+Getting access for Linus and Love has been a hurdle so far.

 * Establishing the presence of GWU Sweden in the industry.